Roman-HLIS-Cosmology-PIT/romanimpreprocess/from_sim/README.rst

 * ``CALDIR``: This is a dictionary of calibration files.
 Defaults are used if ``CALDIR`` is not provided.
 The files are unique to that SCA (so you will need 18 sets of files to describe the full WFI focal plane).

+* ``CNORM``: A normalization constant that scales the overall throughput of the simulation (default: 1.0, since this is relative to the "ideal" effective area curve in the OpenUniverse simulation).

 Calibration file requirements
 ====================================